comprecon18/syllabus/README.md

 * [Accelerometer ADXL335](https://www.sparkfun.com/products/9269)
 * [Proximity Sensor Sharp GP2Y0A21YK](https://www.sparkfun.com/products/242)
 * [Schematic for working with sensor/knob input (slide 24)](https://docs.google.com/presentation/d/1ZBp3kiirazpMTfr-536Ml0Tax-VIAGf0cD2OBlOoSLw/edit#slide=id.g253af1f838_0_672)
+* **Assignment**: Mini-project: Make a "mini-installation" with your sensor.
+It doesn’t need to be polished, and it doesn’t even have to work 100%, but I do want you to try using the sensor with some thought behind how you want us to interact with it (more than just using your hand to test the sensor).
+Working in groups for this assignment (and all assignments) is fine.
+If you don't have a sensor, pair up with someone that does, or use your knob/potentiometer for now.

 ### Class 4 (10/2): Arduino Wrap-Up + Show-and-Tell